cainhill/render-engine/README.md

 ## Installation

-This sceipt is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg.
+This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg.

 ```
 version: '3.8'